Éxodo: Singles

 "Bellakeo" was released on 7 December 2023, along with its accompanying Madrid-filmed music video, serving as the lead single from Éxodo.
 Directed by Willy Rodríguez, its video features multiple dancers in black clothing who also appear performing a ritual on a man.
-In the United States, it peaked number 53 on the Billboard Hot 100, number three on Hot Latin Songs and number eight on Latin Rhythm Airplay.
-The song reached the summit of the charts in Bolivia and Nicaragua, while it peaked within the top 10 in Ecuador (5), Mexico (6), Paraguay (2), and Peru (2), additionally peaking at number seven on the Billboard Global 200.
+In the United States, it peaked No. 53 on the Billboard Hot 100, No. 3 on Hot Latin Songs and No. 8 on Latin Rhythm Airplay.
+The song reached the summit of the charts in Bolivia and Nicaragua, while it peaked within the top 10 in Ecuador (5), Mexico (6), Paraguay (2), and Peru (2), additionally peaking at No. 7 on the Billboard Global 200.
 It also received certifications in Brazil, Portugal and Spain.
 Three weeks later, on 28 December 2024, he would release "Rompe la Dompe" as the album's second single.
-The song peaked at number four in Mexico, number 80 on the US Billboard Hot 100, number 12 on US Hot Latin Songs, and number 51 on the Billboard Global 200.
+The song peaked at No. 4 in Mexico, No. 80 on the US Billboard Hot 100, No. 12 on US Hot Latin Songs, and number 51 on the Billboard Global 200.

 "La People II" was released on 21 March 2024 as the album's third single.
-Its music video was also released simultaneously, which was filmed in Coyoacán, Mexico and was directed by Fernando Lugo, and it peaked at numbers 69 and two on US Billboard Hot 100 and US Hot Latin Songs charts, respectively.
-It would also reached peak positions of number four in Mexico and number 61 on the Billboard Global 200.
-"Peso Completo" was released on 11 April 2024, as the fourth single from Éxodo, which peaked at number 42 on US Hot Latin Songs.
+Its music video was also released simultaneously, which was filmed in Coyoacán, Mexico and was directed by Fernando Lugo, and it peaked at No. 69 and No. 2 on US Billboard Hot 100 and US Hot Latin Songs charts, respectively.
+It would also reached peak positions of No. 4 in Mexico and No. 61 on the Billboard Global 200.
+"Peso Completo" was released on 11 April 2024, as the fourth single from Éxodo, which peaked at No. 42 on US Hot Latin Songs.
 Its accompanying music video was released the following day; both rappers are seen in a wrestling ring with other sumo wrestlers, with later clips showing women in bikinis.
 "Teka" was released on 17 April 2024 as the album's fifth single.
-It peaked at number 28 on US Hot Latin Songs, number 21 on US Latin Rhythm Airplay, and number 11 on US Hot Dance/Electronic Songs.
+It peaked at No. 28 on US Hot Latin Songs, No. 21 on US Latin Rhythm Airplay, and No. 11 on US Hot Dance/Electronic Songs.
 "La Durango" was released on 9 May 2024 as the sixth single from Éxodo.
 The single was also announced in a trailer featuring McGregor.
-The song peaked at number five in Mexico, number 75 on the US Billboard Hot 100, number 2 on US Hot Latin Songs, and number 83 on the Billboard Global 200.
+The song peaked at No. 5 in Mexico, No. 75 on the US Billboard Hot 100, number 2 on US Hot Latin Songs, and No. 83 on the Billboard Global 200.